vineet-reddy/SeizureScoreAI/README.md

 ## Security Considerations
+- The system is **not currently HIPAA compliant**.
+Users must ensure that input clinical notes do not contain any Protected Health Information (PHI) before using the system.
 - API keys are managed through environment variables
 - Never commit `.env` files to version control
 - Streamlit Cloud secrets provide secure deployment
-- Input sanitization is implemented for clinical notes

 ## Limitations